frederickf/bqpjs/README.md

 npm install bqpjs
 ```

-BQPJS is under active development.
 Features and API may not be stable until a 1.x.x release.
 You may wish to use `--save-exact` to avoid installing breaking changes in the future.

 ## Features